scranton/dotfiles/README.md

 - Run `which brew` to confirm the one in home directory is picked up.
 - Run `brew analytics off`

-## Installing software manually

-- Download Dropbox
-  - Sign in
-  - Sync only 1Password
-- Download iPassword 6
-  - Choose .opvault file from Dropbox
-  - Go to Software Licenses &rarr; open the 1Password license file
-  - Accept to use 1Password Mini when prompted

 ## Installing software via Homebrew